atonalfreerider/PianoVisionFormatter/README.md

 # PianoVisionFormatter

-Converts piano *.musicxml or piano.midi to PianoVision json
+Converts piano MusicXML or MIDI files to PianoVision json format

-Run
-`python musicxml_to_json.py path/to/scores`
-`python midi_to_json.py path/to/piano.mid`

-outputs `*.json` or `piano.json` to folder

-Uses filename as song name and parent folder name as artist if not specified in xml
+## Usage

+Process all MusicXML files in a directory (and subdirectories):